jerboa88/rtg-for-outlook/README.md

 Senders' names are replaced with random American names and attachments are hidden completely.
 Subjects, messages, and folders are replaced with random Lorem Ipsum text.
 See [Dark Mode for Outlook][dfmo_link] for example screenshots.

 ## Contributing
 Since this project is small, we use a MAJOR.MINOR versioning system where the major version is bumped on breaking changes and the minor version is bumped on all other features and bug fixes.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 This project includes various resources which carry their own copyright notices and license terms.
 See [LICENSE-THIRD-PARTY.md](LICENSE-THIRD-PARTY.md) for more details.

 Outlook is a trademark of Microsoft and this project is not affiliated with or endorsed by Microsoft in any way.

+## 💕 Funding

+Find this project useful?
+[Sponsoring me](https://johng.io/funding) will help me cover costs and **_commit_** more time to open-source.

+If you can't donate but still want to contribute, don't worry.
+There are many other ways to help out, like:

+- 📢 reporting (submitting feature requests & bug reports)
+- 👨‍💻 coding (implementing features & fixing bugs)
+- 📝 writing (documenting & translating)
+- 💬 spreading the word
+- ⭐ starring the project

+I appreciate the support!

 [dfmo_link]: https://github.com/jerboa88/dark-mode-for-outlook